apaz-cli/apaz-cli.github.io/blog/Thoughts_About_Entropy_and_Objectives.md

 The RLP authors (Nvidia) question the paradigm where we do lots of pretraining beforehand, then do RL afterward.
 They think that maybe this is not strictly correct from an information-theoretic sense, so they frame the CoT as an exploratory action and use entropy reduction as the reward signal.

-The RLPT authors want a way to squeeze more information out of their data.
-In information theory, compute out of their data.
+The RLPT authors want a way to squeeze more gradient-accessible information out of their data.

 All of these are reasonable reasons to explore RLPT.
 Each line of reasoning probably leads somewhere.
 Still, I think it is worth examining what we are doing and why.